tenpy/tenpy/doc/intro/npc.rst

     charges = [[-2], [-1], [0], [0], [3]]

 This leads to the *same* `qflat` form as the above examples, thus representing the same charges on the leg indices.
-However, regarding our Arrays, this is quite different, since it diveds the leg into 5 (instead of previously 4) charge blocks.
+However, regarding our Arrays, this is quite different, since it divides the leg into 5 (instead of previously 4) charge blocks.
 We say the latter example is `not bunched`, while the former one is `bunched`.

 To make the different notions of `sorted` and `bunched` clearer, consider the following (valid) examples: